-The main characteristic of the hedging instrument (variable to fixed interest rate swap) is that it hedges the Company against a possible rise in the variable interest rate to which the Group's financing is referenced; i.e. the monthly Euribor.
-This swap also complies with all the prerequisites to qualify for hedge accounting: throughout the term of this contract its notional amount will be equal to or below the balance of the loan contracted; the term of the contract does not exceed the maturity date of the financing; and the settlement dates and terms of the derivative contract are the same as those for the repayment of the loans contracted.
+At 31 December 2012 the Company holds two financial swap contracts, each for a notional amount of Euros 100 million.
+These contracts, which expire on 30 September 2014, hedge the Company against a possible rise in the variable interest rate to which the Group's financing is referenced; i.e. the Euribor.
+The vanilla swap complies with the requisites to qualify for hedge accounting: throughout the term of the contract its notional amount will be equal to or below the balance of the loan contracted; the term of the contract does not exceed the maturity date of the financing; and the settlement dates and terms of the derivative contract are the same as those for the repayment of the loans contracted.